w3f/Grants-Program/applications/papi-simulator.md

 - Example selector with categorization
 - Network information display

-For this work already completed, we're requesting a retroactive grant of $1,500 as part of the total budget.

 Features we have yet to implement (and plan to develop with this grant):
 - Interactive React component creation and rendering
 - Real-time component state linked to blockchain state